mekanixms/mcp_memory_plugin/README.md

 Examples to type in the chat:

-   memory://load to load the saved memories at new chat start Save into the memory, under aNewName catagory, the following: a new message twith important info to remember Save the relevant points of the conversation into the memory under aNewName category
+* `memory://load` to load the saved memories at new chat start
+* `Save into the memory, under aNewName category, the following: a new message with important info to remember`
+* `Save the relevant points of the conversation into the memory under aNewName category`

 ## Development